arviz-devs/ArviZ.jl/docs/src/index.md

 ## [Purpose](@id purpose)

 Besides removing the need to explicitly import ArviZ with [PyCall.jl](https://github.com/JuliaPy/PyCall.jl), ArviZ.jl extends ArviZ with functionality for converting Julia types into ArviZ's [`InferenceData`](https://arviz-devs.github.io/arviz/notebooks/XarrayforArviZ.html) format.
-It also allows smoother usage with [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) and [Pandas.jl](https://github.com/JuliaPy/Pandas.jl) and provides functions that can be overloaded by other packages to enable their types to be used with ArviZ.
+It also allows smoother usage with [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) and provides functions that can be overloaded by other packages to enable their types to be used with ArviZ.

 ## [Installation](@id installation)